open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 ## Add a workload dependency

 So far, the workload is executing with mocked CPU usage data, not very interesting.
-Now let's update the workload project, introduing the CPU usage microservice as a dependency.
+Now let's update the workload project to use the CPU usage microservice as a dependency.
 We are going to use the local microservice project we created earlier as the source of the dependency.
-Notice that the -p flag in the following command points to the default `horizon` directory where the microservice project's metadata resides.
+Notice that the -p flag in the following command points to the `horizon` directory where the microservice project's metadata resides.
 ```bash
 hzn dev dependency fetch -p ~/hzn/ms/cpu/horizon
 ```